defenseunicorns/pepr-legacy/docs/servicemesh.md

 1. In order for sidecars to talk to istiod, there needs to be a network policy allowing commmincation from the namespace (and all pods) to the istiod pod.
 It's implemented [here](../istio/templates/networkpolicy-istiod.yaml)

+### AuthorizationPolicies

+The proposed initial set of `AuthorizationPolicy` resources would be effectively mirrors of all `NetworkPolicy` resources.
+For example, if a `NetworkPolicy` exists to allow pod A in namespace A to talk with pod B in namespace B, this would be duplicated in an `AuthorizationPolicy` as well.

 ### Make sure new namespaces have IstioInjection